matthiasgeihs/fhe_string/README.md

 fhe = "["", "", ""]"
 ```

-## Notes
+### Possible optimizations if unpadded strings are avalailable

-Functions that can be sped up when it is known whether padding is used:
+The following functions can be sped up if they are run on encrypted strings with of known length.

 - `ends_with`: currently need to go through whole string because we don't know
   length. then only need to compare the respective ends of the two encrypted
   strings.
 - `add`, `repeat`: currently this is a quadratic operation because we don't know
   where the boundaries are. if we know the length, we can just append.

+## TODO
+- ensure that no constructed `FheStringSliceVector` is longer than
+  Key::max_int because otherwise we can't ensure correct indexing
+- Work on any the known limitations? (e.g., `split` with empty pattern)